Crockcharterings/wp-selfoss/README.md

 wp-selfoss
 ======

-This is a theme styled like a rss reader and inspired by selfoss.
+It is a theme styled like a rss reader and inspired by [selfoss](http://selfoss.aditu.de/).

+It is still under development, please don't use it.